actions/delete-package-versions/README.md

       num-old-versions-to-delete: 3
   ```

-  To delete the oldest x number of versions of a package hosted in a different repo than the workflow the __owner__, __package-name__, __token__ and __num-old-versions-to-delete__ inputs are required.
+  To delete the oldest x number of versions of a package hosted from a repo not having access to package, the __owner__, __package-name__, __token__ and __num-old-versions-to-delete__ inputs are required.

   The [token][token] needs the delete packages and read packages scope.
 It is recommended [to store the token as a secret][secret].
 In this example the [token][token] was stored as a secret named __GITHUB_PAT__.

   __Example__

-  Delete the oldest 3 version of a package hosted in a different repo than the one executing the workflow
+  Delete the oldest 3 version of a package hosted from a repo not having access to package

   ```yaml
   - uses: actions/delete-package-versions@v3